SutanKasturi/RhinoFit/Pods/IQKeyboardManager/README.md

 #### UIToolbar(IQToolbar):-

-1) If you don't want to add automatic toolbar over keyboard for a specific textField then you should add a UIView as it's toolbar like this:-
+1) If you don't want to add automatic toolbar over keyboard for a specific textField then you should add a UIView as it's toolbar like this:-([#89](https://github.com/hackiftekhar/IQKeyboardManager/issues/89))
 ```
 textField.inputAccessoryView = [[UIView alloc] init];
 ```

 2) If you need your own control over the previous/next/done button then you should use the UIView category methods to add toolbar over your textField.
 The UIView category methods are defined in `IQUIView+IQKeyboardToolbar.h` file.
-You can use them like this:-
+You can use them like this:-([#40](https://github.com/hackiftekhar/IQKeyboardManager/issues/40))
 ```
 -(void)viewDidLoad
 {